lictical/NETFLIX-CLONE/README.md

 * 2. Press Create
 * 3. Press Shared for free access
 * 4. Leave as it is or select as you wish
+If it is already created then just connect:
+* 1. Press Database
+* 2. Press Connect
+* 3. Press Connect applicatin(since its an node.js app)
+* 4. Press Drivers
+* 5. Copy string
+* 6. Replace password
+* 7. paste in your node.js project

+        MONGODB_URL="your-string-with-your-password"

 #### 1.2.2 DEPLOY SERVER
 > **Description:** The server side will be deployed using express in NODE.js a